kra/futel-vpnbox/README.md

 ## Deploy a vpn server to Digital Ocean

 In conf, have:
-xo(or create by following README.ssl)
-ca.crt ca.key dh1024.pem
+(or create by following README.ssl) ca.crt ca.key dh1024.pem
 id_rsa
 server.crt server.csr server.key